Pooja14n/leaflet-challenge/README.md

 2. Import and visualize the data by doing the following:
 Using Leaflet, create a map that plots all the earthquakes from your dataset based on their longitude and latitude. <br>
    a.
 The data markers should reflect the magnitude of the earthquake by their size and the depth of the earthquake by color.
-Earthquakes with higher magnitudes should appear larger, and earthquakes with greater depth should appear darker in color.
+Earthquakes with higher magnitudes should appear larger, and earthquakes with greater depth should appear darker in color. <br>
    b.
-Hint: The depth of the earth can be found as the third coordinate for each earthquake.
+Hint: The depth of the earth can be found as the third coordinate for each earthquake. <br>
    c.
-Include popups that provide additional information about the earthquake when its associated marker is clicked.
+Include popups that provide additional information about the earthquake when its associated marker is clicked. <br>
    d.
-Create a legend that will provide context for your map data.
+Create a legend that will provide context for your map data. <br>
    e.
 The visualization is as below:

    ![Untitled](https://github.com/Pooja14n/leaflet-challenge/assets/144713762/25177ab7-f65c-4265-8745-6b11a4c0f847)